Early Years Curriculum

 The areas of learning and development

 There are seven areas of learning and development that shape the education we provide.
 All areas of learning and development are important and inter-connected.
-Three areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
+Three Prime areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
 Click on the links below to find out more about the programmes of study for each area:

 We also support children’s learning in four Specific Areas, through which the three Prime Areas are strengthened and applied.
 The Specific Areas are:

 Characteristics of Effective Teaching and Learning

 When planning and guiding children’s activities, we reflect on the different ways that children learn.
 This is about helping children to see themselves as competent learners, developing metacognition, and to develop their skills and abilities in learning to learn.
 Three characteristics of effective teaching and learning are:

 - playing and exploring – children investigate and experience things, and ‘have a go’

 - active learning – children concentrate and keep on trying if they encounter difficulties, and enjoy achievements

 - creating and thinking critically – children have and develop their own ideas, make links between ideas, and develop strategies for doing things

 Further information about the EYFS and how your child learns in those vitally important first years, can be found in the following document

 This will also give you ideas for how to support your child’s development at home.